 (ii) the Declaration of Independence in its entirety;

-(iv) a minimum of five essays in their entirety from the Federalist Papers as selected by an instructor.
+(iv) a minimum of five essays in their entirety from the Federalist Papers as selected by an instructor; and

 (b) No public institution of higher learning may grant a certificate of graduation for a baccalaureate degree program to a student unless he successfully completes the requirements of this subsection.

-(B) A public institution of higher learning shall ensure that the requirements of this section are incorporated into the degree requirements of all undergraduate degree programs in a manner that does not:
+(B) The board of trustees of a public institution of higher learning shall ensure that the requirements of this section are incorporated into the degree requirements of all undergraduate degree programs in a manner that does not:

 (1) add to the total number of credit hours for any degree; and

 (C) The Commission on Higher Education shall ensure the compliance of each public institution of higher learning with all provisions of this section.
 The commission annually shall collect information necessary to ensure that a public institution of higher learning is in compliance with this section.
 This information annually must be reported to the Chairman of the House of Representatives Ways and Means Committee, the Chairman of the House of Representatives Education and Public Works Committee, the Chairman of the Senate Finance Committee, and the Chairman of the Senate Education Committee."